JohnCallingham/SERVO_EASING/README.md

 The update() function will need to be called from the main program loop to update the servo angle.

-A crude form of servo easing is achieved by increasing the delay between updates at the start and end of each servo movemnt.
+A crude form of servo easing is achieved by increasing the delay between updates at the start and end of each servo movement.

 This library has been developed using PlatformIO.